firespring/dm-dev/README.md

 ------------------------------------

-DO THIS First after logging into your docker container -> login to AWS cli in the docker container (Use your Firespring AWS cli snippet to access stored params for github, etc)
+DO THIS First after logging into your docker container
+* Login to AWS cli in the docker container (Use your Firespring AWS cli snippet to access stored params for github, etc)

 ```bash
 # Do this within the Docker container after logging in